 This is my most significant criticism of selling with Empire Flippers, but it wasn’t a deal breaker.
 I used this time to show the new buyer how to run the business.

 This is another thing that helps build trust with the buyer, who is the one who will ultimately be making the payment to you.

 The Pre-Inspection Phase: This is when the revenue-generating assets transfer to the buyer.
 Including payment processing accounts (Stripe, PayPal, etc.), affiliate links, incoming bank transfers, and anything else that generates revenue for your business.
 Once the buyer has all of these in place, the inspection period can begin.

 The Inspection Period: This is a 14-day period where the buyer can check for any gross misrepresentations of the business.
 Your site must generate at least 50% of its expected revenue during this period.
 So, for example, if your site makes typically $20,000 in revenue per month, then your site will need to generate at least $4,666.67 in revenue during the 14-day inspection period:

 $333.33 x 14 days = $4,666.67

-If these criteria are not met, then the buyer has the right to cancel the sale.
+If this criteria isn’t satisfied, the buyer can cancel the sale.

-The Post-Inspection Phase: This is when any remaining assets are transferred to the buyer like social media accounts, logo files, SOPs, Google Drive, etc.
+The Post-Inspection Phase: This is when any remaining assets transfer to the buyer, like social media accounts, logo files, SOPs, Google Drive, etc.

-The profits and expenses will also be calculated for this period and once the buyer confirms that they have all of the assets then it is time for the Payout Phase!
+The profits and expenses for this period will be calcuated, and once the buyer confirms that they have all of the assets, it is time for the Payout Phase!